 •We use the publicly available results of the RMAP, LBMA and RJC third-party audits to validate the responsible sourcing practices of processing facilities in our supply chain.

 •We support independent third-party audits of processing facilities through our RMI membership.

 OECD Step 5: Report Annually on Supply Chain Due Diligence

 •We file a Specialized Disclosure Report on Form SD and Conflict Minerals Report with the SEC on an annual basis.
 Our Form SD and Conflict Minerals Report are also available on our website.

-•We provide information regarding our conflict minerals program on our conflict minerals website.
+•We provide information regarding our conflict minerals program on our website.

 Description of Due Diligence Performed

-Below is a description of the measures we performed for this reporting period to exercise due diligence on the source and chain of custody of our necessary conflict minerals that may have originated in the Covered Countries.
+Below is a description of the measures we performed for this reporting period to exercise due diligence on the source and chain of custody of the necessary conflict minerals in our products that may have originated in the Covered Countries.

 •We conducted our supply chain survey on 100% of our direct suppliers that may use necessary conflict minerals in our products to determine whether any of these minerals originated in the Covered Countries or were from recycled or scrap sources.